Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control: Markov Decision Processes and Dissipativity Theory

-must hold.
-If $L^\mathrm{R}-L_0 \geq 0$ and $L^\mathrm{R}-L_0 = 0$ on a set of zero measure, then \eqref{eq:ZeroLimit} requires that $\lim_{k\rightarrow\infty} \rho_k$ converges to a Dirac measure centred on the set where $L^\mathrm{R}-L_0 = 0$.
-This is, however, in contradiction with 3. $ $ \end{pf} The consequences of that Lemma is that the stage cost of an MDP can be rotated such that the resulting value function is a Lyapunov function in some specific cases only, i.e.: \begin{itemize} \item If the MDP converges to a deterministic steady-state, such that $\rho_k$ becomes a Dirac measure.
-This typically requires a ``vanishing perturbations" scenario. \item If the rotation makes $L^\mathrm{R}=0$ on a measurable set.
-The stability discussion is then limited to a convergence of the support of the probability measure to that set, and requires a bounded support.
-The discussion is then similar to the one used in RMPC. \end{itemize} Unfortunately, the classic dissipativity theory cannot apply to a more general context.
-In this paper, we will show that the issues detailed above do not stem from the philosophy underlying the classic dissipativity theory, but simply from considering a cost rotation \eqref{eq:LinearRotation} that is restricted to being linear in the probability measures $\rho_k$.
+This last inequality is in contradiction with \eqref{eq:ZeroLimit}, such that statements 1., 2. and 3. cannot hold together. $ $ \end{pf}

+\begin{Remark} The consequence of Lemma \ref{Lem:EquivalenceToClassic} is that the stage cost $L$ of an MDP can be rotated such that the resulting value function is a Lyapunov function in some very specific cases only, i.e.: \begin{itemize} \item The MDP state $\vect s_k$ converges to a set of zero Lebesgue measure in $\mathbb R^n$.
+If the sequence of measures $\rho_k$, $k=0,\ldots,\infty$ admits probability densities, these densities are unbounded as $k\rightarrow\infty$.
+If, e.g., $S_0$ is a point in $\mathbb R^n$, the limit of the sequence $\rho_k$, $k=0,\ldots,\infty$ is a Dirac measure.
+This requires the MDP dynamics to have very specific properties, such as, e.g., vanishing perturbations.
+Another instance in which this situation can occur is if~\eqref{eq:markov_chain} represents a Markovian switching system, see~\cite{Sopasakis2017}. \item The cost rotation makes $L^\mathrm{R}\left(\vect s,\vect\pi_\star(\vect s)\right)-L_0=0$ on a measurable set $S_0 \subseteq \mathbb R^n$.
+The stability discussion is then limited to stating that the sequence of probability measures $\rho_k$, with $k=0,\ldots,\infty$ will converge to a probability measure $\rho_\infty$ that has its entire support in $S_0$, i.e., $\rho_\infty(S_0)=1$.
+Concretely, the MDP state $\vect s_k$ will then converge to $S_0$ with probability 1, but nothing can be said of the evolution of $\vect s_k$ within $S_0$.
+Such situations are typical of robust MPC, as studied in, e.g.,~\cite{Bayer2016,Bayer2018}. \end{itemize} A direct extension of the established dissipativity theory cannot apply to a more general context. \end{Remark} In this paper, we will show that the issues detailed above do not stem from the philosophy underlying the established dissipativity theory, but simply from considering a cost rotation \eqref{eq:LinearRotation} that is restricted to being linear in the probability measures $\rho_k$.